 You can make a difference!
-There are 5 actions that your school can undertake to be a High Weald Hero; Find Out About; Explore; Take Care of; Be Proud and Enjoy.
+There are 5 actions that your school can undertake to be a High Weald Hero School; Find Out About; Explore; Take Care of; Be Proud and Enjoy.
 The actions often provide a local umbrella theme under which much of your schools environmental activity can fall.

 Find Out About

-Things your school can do: watch the My High Weald videos, surf the web, use local museums, grandparents etc to find out about the history of your local area, undertake wildlife and other surveys using local wildlife groups for help.
+Things your school can do: watch the My High Weald Hero video, surf the web, use local museums, grandparents etc to find out about the history of your local area, undertake wildlife and other surveys using local wildlife groups for help.

 School case studies:Colliers Green Primary School have found out about charcoal burning and the history of the school name; Rye Bay Community Primary School has embedded the High Weald landscape through the curriculum planning process.